-Challenge: Adequate Setup
+Adequate Setup Challenges:

-The clinical evaluation processes follow EU MDD and are not updated to align with EU MDR, for instance, the best practices for equivalence do not take into account the additional constraints set by the new regulations.
-Similarly, for PMS processes, there is an increased emphasis on proactive data collection, rather than an exclusive dependency on reactive data analysis.

-In addition, the CER and PMS documents need to be aligned with the rest of the EU MDR documentation to ensure consistency, and to avoid nonconformities being raised by the NBs.
+- The clinical evaluation processes follow MDD and are not updated to align with MDR, for instance, the best practices for equivalence do not take into account the additional constraints set by MDR.
+Similarly, for PMS processes, there is an increased emphasis on proactive data collection, rather than an exclusive dependency on reactive data analysis. - 2.
+In addition, the CER and PMS documents need to be aligned with the rest of the MDR documentation to ensure consistency, and to avoid nonconformities being raised by the NBs.

 - Data retrieved from the vigilance system needs to be incorporated across different documents such as the CER, Post-Market Surveillance Report or PSUR, and Summary of Safety and Clinical Performance.
-For this reason, it is important to perform a gap assessment with existing processes and templates to ensure alignment with EU MDR. - 2.
-To align CER and PMS with other EU MDR documents, there is a need to monitor and track the open/incomplete sections of the CER and EU MDR updates, such as ongoing bench testing, PMCF studies, Instruction for Use (IFU), and risk analysis updates, etc. This is possible only with adequate, efficient, and timely coordination between the teams developing the EU MDR documentation and the team performing the clinical evaluations.
+For this reason, it is important to perform a gap assessment with existing processes and templates to ensure alignment with MDR. - 2.
+To align CER and PMS with other MDR documents, there is a need to monitor and track the open/incomplete sections of the CER and MDR updates, such as ongoing bench testing, PMCF studies, Instruction for Use (IFU), and risk analysis updates, etc. This is possible only with adequate, efficient, and timely coordination between the teams developing the MDR documentation and the team performing the clinical evaluations.
 It is extremely important to develop pathways and work instructions to stimulate this coordination and crosstalk in order to have consistency across all documentation in a medical device technical file.

-Challenge: Expertise for Clinical Evaluation and PMS processes
+Expertise for clinical evaluation and PMS processes: